 Route optimization software also reduces wasted spend and improves customer experience by ensuring every delivery driver is taking the most efficient route possible.
 OptimoRoute makes it easy for dispatchers to schedule multiple truckload pick-ups for individual drivers with the “Return to Depot” feature.

 Plus, when you use OptimoRoute, Realtime Order Tracking is available for customers, too.
 Reduce delivery exceptions by providing your customers with a live view of their delivery driver.
 They’ll know exactly when their package is going to hit their doorstep, which means less redelivery attempts and fewer incoming customer service calls from customers wondering when their order will arrive.

 2. Optimize your warehouse with a warehouse management system

 When you’re managing what feels like a million moving pieces across dozens or hundreds of employees, you need advanced tools.
 You need a warehouse management system (WMS)—because managing a supply chain without one is like trying to call a radio station hotline with a rotary phone.

 A WMS is software that acts as a central command for warehouses and distribution centers.
-It helps your entire team manage inventory, stay on top of product expiration dates, identify specific product locations, and much more.
-With a WMS, your receiving clerk can scan the barcodes of incoming supplies, and your pickers can see those items seconds later in the updated inventory list.
-It provides real-time visibility within your facility, no matter how large or spread out it might be.
+It helps your entire team manage physical inventory, stay on top of product expiration dates and replenishment, identify specific product locations, and much more.
+With a WMS, you can scan the barcodes of incoming supplies during the receiving process, and your pickers can see those items seconds later in the updated inventory list.
+It reduces human error, improves picking accuracy, and provides real-time visibility within your facility, no matter how large or spread out it might be.

 Pro Tip: Integrate your WMS with your route optimization software, and you’ll be able to easily track products from receiving to final delivery.
 OptimoRoute Web Service API integration is easy to use and works with third-party software, including warehouse management systems such as Sortly and Fishbowl.